-During both 2022 and 2021, the Club purchased a table at the Gold Coast Mayoress Ball, of which Leschen Smaller is a Director of the Gold Coast Mayoress Charity Foundation.
-Amounts paid were 2022: \$3,150 (2021: \$3,450) and there was nil outstanding at the 2022 year-end date.
+During 2022, the Club purchased a table at the Gold Coast Mayoress Ball, of which Leschen Smaller was a Director of the Gold Coast Mayoress Charity Foundation.
+The amount paid was \$3,150, with nil outstanding at the 2022 year-end date.